im-ankitjais/PythonAssignments/README.md

 ## Task 2: Sum of Integers from 1 to 50 Using a Loop

 This program uses a for loop to iterate over numbers from 1 to 50 and displays the sum of all.

+---

+ASSIGNMENT 3: Functions & Modules in Python

+---
+## Task 1: Calculate Factorial Using a Function

+This program takes an integer from the user and returns the calculated factorial using a loop or recursion.

+### How it works:

+The factorial function is called recursively until the number reached 1.
+Like:
+f = 1
+n = 3
+f = n * (n-1)! till n reaches 1.

+## Task 2: Using the Math Module for Calculations

+This program takes an integer from the user and uses the math module to calculate and display the square, natural log, sine of that number.